latant/struct-rx/docs/implementation-details.md

 ![](tree-diagram.png)

+## Conclusion

 This solution has the following advantages at the same time:
 - Powerful: It makes even the most complicated state-management problems possible to solve.
 - Type-safe: A transparent wrapper ``State<T>`` type is used.
 - Performant: The required storage and processing is proportional to the size of the relevant content.
 - Easy-to-use: data can get in and out easily and transparently.
 - Non-invasive: The wrapper type is applied recursively, direct property access can be used instead of using the ``.get`` function.

+## Potential improvements

+- An efficient undo-redo system can be implemented on top of the existing solution.
+It could be possible to create checkpoints manually than return to them.